-Figure 7 shows a scene containing dense fog, for which translucent self-shadowing is important.
-(This image is an homage to a similar figure without colored translucency by Lokovic and Veach [Lokovic and Veach 2000].)
+Figure 6 shows a scene containing dense fog, for which translucent self-shadowing is important.
+(This image is an homage to a similar figure without colored translucency by Lokovic and Veach [2000].)
 This scene is modeled as two opaque vertical white pipes, two transmissive orange pipes, three opaque cyan pipes, and a particle system of opaque, partially-covering fog modeled with texture-mapped billboards.
 Note the colored and opaque shadows cast through the smoke.
 Also note the self-shadowing of the smoke, causing it to darken near the bottom.
 The white vertical pipes are also darker near the ground because of shadowing from the smoke.
 Banding artifacts on the cyan pipes occur because the particles are billboards.
 The soft particle method is one algorithm (that we did not implement) that can be used to conceal this artifact.

-6.2 Performance
+4.2 Performance

-We intentionally selected simple scenes for quality evaluation so that noise and color interactions would be visible.
-For performance evaluation we selected four scenes with varying levels of complexity: the game scene shown in figure 2, from both a typical viewpoint and the worse viewpoint we could find for CSSM2, the Sibenik and Sponza benchmark models by Marko Dabrovic, and the Postsparkasse model (figure 8) by Christian Bauer that contains a two-layer glass ceiling and glass floor.
+For performance evaluation we selected four scenes with varying levels of complexity: the game scene shown in figure 7, from both a typical viewpoint and the worst viewpoint we could find for CSSM2, the Sibenik and Sponza benchmark models by Marko Dabrovic, and the Postsparkasse model (figure 8) by Christian Bauer that contains a two-layer glass ceiling and glass floor.
 The latter three models were downloaded from http://hdri.cgtechniques.com/~sibenik2/.
 The worst case viewpoint for CSSM2 overhead on the game scene was where the camera was located so that all surfaces were in shadow.

 We evaluated five algorithms.
 We consider the Wil78 [Williams 1978] algorithm for opaque shadows a baseline, since most game developers use some variation of it for opaque shadows today.
 Any practical translucent shadow algorithm must not be significantly more expensive than this for deployment on current hardware for interactive applications.
-The Gos04 and End10 algorithms generate incorrect results for overlapping and colored surface, as previously demonstrated.
+The Gos04 and End10 algorithms generate incorrect results for overlapping translucent surfaces, as previously demonstrated.
 However they are known to have good performance characteristics and are therefore algorithms one would consider in practice, especially for an application that generally could work within their limitations.
 CSSM1 and CSSM2 are the new algorithms presented in this paper.

-Figure 7: Particle-system smoke casting and receiving shadows with CSSM.
+Figure 6: Particle-system smoke casting and receiving shadows with CSSM.
 The orange pipes are transmissive, the smoke has partial coverage.